What is a Nonce?

 Why It Matters

-The nonce is what makes Bitcoin mining a competitive, energy-intensive process.
-Because there's no shortcut to finding a valid nonce — you just have to guess and check — it ensures that mining requires real computational work.
-This is the foundation of proof of work.
-The miner who finds a valid nonce first gets to add the next block and claim the block reward.
-It's a fair, open lottery secured by physics and mathematics rather than trust.
+The nonce is what makes Bitcoin mining competitive and energy-intensive.
+There's no shortcut.
+You guess and check, billions of times per second.
+That's it.
+Mining requires real computational work, which is the foundation of proof of work and the reason an attacker cannot simply produce blocks on demand without paying for the energy.
+The miner who finds a valid nonce first adds the next block and claims the reward.
+A fair, open lottery secured by physics and mathematics rather than trust.

 How It Works